I investigate the intelligence encoded inside a deep neural network.

 shawn24 [at] bu [dot] edu

-I am a lifelong proud gator and a PhD candidate in Electrical Engineering at Boston University, advised by Prof. Kayhan Batmanghelich at Batman Lab.
+I am a lifelong proud gator and a Ph.D. candidate in Electrical Engineering at Boston University, advised by Prof. Kayhan Batmanghelich at Batman Lab.
 I collaborate closely with Dr. Clare B. Poynton from Boston University Medical Campus.
-Before our lab moved to Boston, I was a PhD student in the Intelligent Systems Program (ISP) at the University of Pittsburgh.
+Before our lab moved to Boston, I was a Ph.D. student in the Intelligent Systems Program (ISP) at the University of Pittsburgh.
 While at Pitt, I used to collaborate with Dr. Forough Arabshahi from Meta, Inc. At Pitt, I was also a cross-registered student at Carnegie Mellon University, where I registered for the courses Foundations of Causation and Machine Learning (PHI 80625) and Visual Learning and Recognition (RI 16-824).
-My current research interest lies in explainable AI by leverageing vision language representations to understand, explain and audit any pre-trained deep neural network.
+My current research interest lies in robustness and generalization by leveraging vision language representations to understand, explain and audit any pre-trained deep neural network.
 I believe that understanding a deep model's behavior is essential to mitigating bias and engendering trust in AI.
+During the summer of 2024, I worked as an Applied Scientist Intern with the AWS SAAR team at Amazon in New York City, under the guidance of Dr. Mikhail Kuznetsov.
+My project focused on learning robust representations to mitigate systematic errors in pre-trained self-supervised models applied to AWS logs.

 Prior to that, I graduated with a Master's degree in Computer Science from the University of Florida.
 I was fortunate to work as a graduate assistant in Data Intelligence Systems Lab (DISL) lab under the supervision of Prof. Mattia Prosperi and Prof. Jiang Bian, where I conducted research on the intersection of deep learning and causal inference.
 I also worked closely with Prof. Kevin Butler as a Graduate Research Assistant at the Florida Institute of Cybersecurity (FICS) Research.